KiaFarhang/tcp-load-balancer/design.md

 The bucket will use a mutex to synchronize access to its token count check to prevent multithreading issues where quick requests from the same client don't accurately read/modify the value.
 The rate the bucket refills will be hard coded to keep things simple, though in reality this would be configurable.

 ## Server

+The server is responsible for authentication and authorization before handing off the main work to the load balancing library.
+Authentication will be done with mTLS, with certificates stored in the repo for the sake of simplicity.
+Authorization will also be hard coded; we'll simply keep a struct of which upstreams are available to which clients.

+The server will accept TCP connections on a dedicated port for each upstream - e.g. port 7777 for application A, port 8888 for application B. Whenever it receives a connection, it will spin up a goroutine to handle it like so:

+- Read the client's identity from the SAN in the cert (e.g. `admin`, `user1`, `pikachu` - again, hard coded to keep things simple)
+- Check the client identity against the hard-coded authorization data
+    - If the client doesn't have access to the upstream for the port it's connected on, send it an error message, close its connection and return without further work
+- Ask the rate limiter whether the client is allowed to make a request right now
+    - If the client is rate limited, send it an error message, close its connection and return without further work
+- Forward the client's connection to the load balancing library to pass it to an appropriate host for the upstream (or send it an error and close it if there's a problem connecting to an upstream)